On this blogpost, we will guide you on how to confirm pregnancy for irregular periods. There are several measures that can help you do that;

-- Weight issues.
-An underweight or overweight woman may have problems in conceiving.
+- Weight issues: An underweight or overweight woman may have problems in conceiving.
 An undernourished body may not ovulate properly.
 On the other hand, excess weight can have a significant effect on your fertility.
-Maintaining a healthy diet and developing a reasonable exercise routine does wonders to your mind and body.
+Maintaining a healthy diet and developing a reasonable exercise routine does wonder to your mind and body.

 There are several home remedies you can use for your irregular periods;

-- Help yourself to vitamins daily.
-Low levels of vitamin D may increase your risk for period irregularity.
-Taking vitamin D supplement every day may help regulate your menstrual cycle.
+- Help yourself to vitamins daily: Low levels of vitamin D may increase your risk for period irregularity.
+Taking vitamin D supplements every day may help regulate your menstrual cycle.
 B vitamins may also help reduce PMS and regulate menstrual cycles.

 - Apple cider vinegar: Drinking 1/8 cup (15 grams) of apple cider vinegar a day may help regulate menstruation in women with PCOS.